female student working in the lab

 • Name and qualifications of their outside research advisor

-• Justification for how this project fits the goals of the SJVPP BRE; explanation of why this work needs to be done outside of UCM and cannot be done with in UCM-based project
+• Justification for how this project fits the goals of the SJVPP BRE; explanation of why this work needs to be done outside of UC Merced and cannot be done with in UC Merced-based project

-• Plan for how their non-UCM research advisor will be able to partner with a UC Merced faculty member (e.g., DOME faculty) to ensure smooth integration of the research project with the needs of UC Merced and SJVPP required experiences
+• Plan for how their non-UC Merced research advisor will be able to partner with a UC Merced faculty member (e.g., DOME faculty) to ensure smooth integration of the research project with the needs of UC Merced and SJVPP required experiences

-• Explanation of how the student will still be responsible for contributing the equivalent of nine hours per week (3 units) for each semesters
+• Explanation of how the student will still be responsible for contributing the equivalent of nine hours per week (3 units) for each semester

-The primary research advisor must communicate in writing to the SJV PRIME+ Advisor and student that they are willing to take on the responsibility of mentoring the student for the 2 semesters leading up to the public research symposium.
-In the case of an external research advisor, both the DOME faculty and external research advisor must communicate in writing to the SJV PRIME+ Advisor and student that they are willing to take on the responsibility of mentoring the student for the 2 semesters leading up to the public research symposium.
+The primary research advisor must communicate in writing to the SJV PRIME+ Staff Advisor and student that they are willing to take on the responsibility of mentoring the student for the 2 semesters leading up to the public research symposium.
+In the case of an external research advisor, both the DOME faculty and the external research advisor must communicate in writing to the SJV PRIME+ Staff Advisor and the student that they are willing to take on the responsibility of mentoring the student for the 2 semesters leading up to the public research symposiumium.

 (2) Enroll in Research for Credit